acquia/lightning/UPDATE.md

 because they may change the way your site works.

-However, as of version 3.0.2, Lightning provides a Drush 9 command which *can* perform these updates automatically, confirming each change interactively as it goes.
+However, as of version 3.0.2, Lightning provides a Drush 9 command which *can* perform updates automatically, confirming each change interactively as it goes.
 If you intend to perform all the updates documented here, this can save quite a bit of time!

 That said, though, some of these updates involve complicated data migrations.
 Due to their complexity, Lightning *never* automates them -- you will need to